The History of the Pepsi Logo Design Evolution

 Iconic Solo Globe (1991) – In its most monumental logo change, Pepsi in 1991 pared everything down to its hero element – that hot red, white, and blue Globe.
 Stripped of wordmarks and lockups, this solo sphere became instantly identifiable, globally relevant, and undeniably powerful.

-Flattened Globe (1998) – While maintaining its iconography, Pepsi dropped dimension from the Globe in 1998, going for a cleaner, pared-back flat design.
+Flattened Globe (1998) – While maintaining its iconography, Pepsi dropped the Globe’s dimension in 1998, opting for a cleaner, pared-back flat design.
 Simplified and stylised, this artful Globe fit well with sleeker aesthetics, gaining popularity in the 90s and beyond.

 Return to Dimensionality (2003) – A few years later, in 2003, some gradients and Dimensionality returned through highlighting and shadows.
 The Globe popped off the background while remaining flatter than earlier renditions.